Monday, 20 December 2021

 Until next post—Martin

-THE PEOPLE OF 'THE WORLD IS FULL OF MARRIED MEN’, THE NOVEL
+THE PEOPLE FROM 'THE WORLD IS FULL OF MARRIED MEN’, THE NOVEL

 A few weeks ago, after DNFing many books I thought would bring me joy, I decided to go back to the basics and reread my favorite authors, starting with Jackie Collins.
 I remember a time when I couldn’t get enough of her.
 I always seemed to have my nose in one of her books to the point of dreading the day that I would have to wait for a new release.
 I cured that itch by slowing down on my reading.
 Even now, after her passing in 2015, I still have some titles from hers just waiting to be cracked open.
 So anyway, without further ado, let’s focus on her debut novel THE WORLD IS FULL OF MARRIED MEN (Signet, 1969).